-Prior to the reverse recapitalization, The W Group paid premiums for life insurance policies on the lives of each of our current executive officers.
+Prior to the reverse recapitalization, The W Group paid premiums for life insurance policies on the lives of each of Messrs.
+Somodi, Gary Winemaster and Kenneth Winemaster.
 However, no amounts are presented below for any of our executive officers other than Thomas Somodi, as Gary Winemaster and Kenneth Winemaster have historically funded premiums for such life insurance policies out of their respective base salaries.
-Further, pursuant to our employment agreement with Mr. Somodi entered into in connection with the closing of the reverse recapitalization, Mr. Somodi is entitled to certain payments upon termination of his employment.
-See "- Employment Agreements" above for a description of payments to which Mr. Somodi is entitled pursuant to his employment agreement.
+Further, pursuant to our employment agreement with Mr. Somodi entered into in connection with the closing of the reverse recapitalization, Mr. Somodi was entitled to certain payments upon termination of his employment.
+See "- Employment Agreements" above for a description of payments to which Mr. Somodi was entitled to certain payments upon termination of his employment.
+See "- Employment Agreements" above for a description of the payments to which Mr. Cohen is entitled pursuant to his employment agreement.
 Other than these arrangements, we currently do not have any compensatory plans or arrangements that provide for any payments or benefits upon the resignation, retirement or any other termination of any of our current executive officers, as the result of a change in control, or from a change in any executive officer's responsibilities following a change in control.

-The table below provides a quantitative analysis of the amount of compensation payable to Thomas Somodi in each situation involving a termination of employment, assuming that each had occurred as of December 31, 2011.
+The table below provides a quantitative analysis of the amount of compensation payable to each of Messrs.
+Cohen and Somodi in each situation involving a termination of employment, assuming that each had occurred as of December 31, 2012.

-Fiscal 2011 Payments Upon Termination or Change in Control
+Fiscal 2012 Payments Upon Termination or Change in Control

-Name and Benefit Termination w/ 'o Cause (1) Termination with Ca iuse (2)
+Name and Benefit (1) Thomas Somodi Termination w/o Cause (2) Termination with Cau ıse (3)

+\$ 500,000

+Eric Cohen

-Base Salary \$ 500,000 \$
+\$ 350,000 \$

-Total \$ 500,000 \$ -
+Total \$ 850,000 \$

-- (1) All amounts presented were determined in accordance with Mr. Somodi's new employment agreement and assume that Mr. Somodi executes and delivers a general release in favor of us. - (2) In the event Mr. Somodi's employment is terminated for "Cause," we will not have any further obligations with respect to Mr. Somodi's employment (except for the payment of any base salary accrued through the date on which Mr. Somodi's employment terminates).
+- (1) Benefit equates to the base salary of the respective employee. - (2) All amounts presented were determined in accordance with the employment agreements of Mr. Somodi and Mr. Cohen and assume that Mr. Somodi or Mr. Cohen, as applicable, executed and delivered a general release in favor of us. - (3) In the event Messrs.
+Cohen's or Somodi's employment was terminated for "Cause," we would have no further obligations with respect to Messrs.
+Cohen's or Somodi's employment (except for the payment of any base salary accrued through the date on which Mr. Cohen's or Mr. Somodi's employment was terminated).